-I originally believed that the pond was one of the "High Stilwells", but after a lot of investigation I now believe this to be man-made and dating from the early 1800s, and probably from a lot earlier.
-The feed is mainly via water run-off from the village roads where there are a number of springs (Style-wells?) that sprout up in wet weather.
-The ground water also seeps up from underneath when the ground is saturated.
+I originally believed that the pond was one of the “High Stilwells”, but after a lot of investigation I now believe this to be man-made and dating from the early 1800s, and probably from a lot earlier.
+The feed seems to be entirely via drainage from the village roads where there are a number of springs (Style-wells?) that sprout up in wet weather.
 The location of the pond is important.
-The pond was a central collection point for spring and rain water, being the lowest "common land" in the village.
+The pond was a central collection point for spring and rain water, being the lowest “common land” in the village.
 From the pond the lie of the land drops sharply down, over private fields, towards the lakes in the valley.
 The pond was probably dug out for two reasons.
 Firstly, as a storage area to provide water all year round to feed stock (mainly sheep and horses) in an area that would probably have been dry during normal summers.
 Secondly, the underlying geology of the area is Greensand which typically has a 25-30% clay content.
 The residue from the excavated pond would have made good brick material.
 A clue is that the field above and behind the pond is called Kiln Field on the old tithe maps.
 The pond lining is clay puddle, which would not be a natural occurrence.

 Planning the renovation